Globe Life insurance review 2021

 What life insurance policies does Globe Life offer?

 - Term life.
 Term policies provide protection for a set timeframe, and you can buy a policy valued between $5,000 and $100,000.

 - Children’s whole life.
-With this policy, the coverage tops out at $30,000.
-After the first month, premiums are based on your child’s or grandchild’s age at the time of purchase.
+This policy tops coverage at $30,000.
+After the first month, premiums are based on the child’s age at the time of purchase.

 What riders can I add to my policy?